What is the rhythm method of birth control?

 - Offers no relief of pain associated with your period like other birth control medications provide.

 What are the benefits to using the rhythm method?

-Another major benefit is that you avoid the possible side effects that can come with other methods, such as pills, patches, shots or implanted devices.
-While these side effects are minor for most women, they can include:
+Another benefit is avoiding the possible side effects of other methods, such as pills, patches, shots or implanted devices.
+While these side effects are minor for most people, they can include:

 What are my other options for birth control?